Subaru WRX: WRX STI Launch Edition

-In 2015, Subaru released the WRX STI Launch Edition that came in World Rally Blue Pearl exterior paint combined with gold-painted, 18-inch, BBS alloy wheels.
-Only 1000 units of these were released in North America.
+In 2015, Subaru released the WRX STI Launch Edition, with 1000 units being offered in North America.
+All 1,000 of these Launch Edition models were painted in World Rally Blue Pearl along with gold-painted 18-inch BBS forged alloy wheels.
+On to the interior, black stitching and blue leather accents were seen on the door cards as well as on the floormats and Alcantara-covered seats.
+All of the Launch Edition cars received a short throw shifter and keyless access with pushbutton start.

 WRX STI S207

 In the same year, Subaru also released the WRX STI S207, limited to 400 units sold only for the Japanese market.
-The S207 used the 2 liter EJ20 engine which was tuned to 241 kW and 318 lbft of torque.
+The S207 used the 2 litre EJ20 engine which was tuned to 241 kW and 318 lbft of torque.
 Upgrades also include a quicker-ratio 11-to-1 steering rack (compared to 13-to-1 for the stock unit).
 STI-spec Recaro front bucket seats, Bilstein adjustable DampMatic II front suspension, and drilled rotors clamped by Brembo monoblock six-piston front calipers and four-pot rear calipers.
 Up to 200 of the units could be equipped with the NBR Challenge Package, which features a carbon-fibre wing and a badge commemorating Subaru's class victory at the 2015 Nürburgring 24 Hours.

 WRX STI Hyper Blue

 In 2016, Subaru released the WRX STI Hyper Blue special edition series, with production limited to 700 units for the United States.
 The new color covers the outside, and it is also offset with gloss black 18-inch BBS wheels, badges and mirror caps.
 Blue stitching brings the color into the interior, and Subaru's seven-inch navigation system with a nine-speaker stereo is standard for this version.
 In Australia, Subaru announced the WRX Premium Hyper Blue special edition with the CVT automatic will be limited to 200 units targeted to customers, and WRX STI Premium with the six-speed gearbox will be limited to just 50 units.
-Canada was given 200 units named "Hikari" <Japanese for the word shine, with turnkey start, basic stereo non-GPS head unit and moon roof.
+Canada was given 200 units named "Hikari" (Japanese for the word shine), with turnkey start, basic stereo non-GPS head unit and moon roof.